DigitalPublishingToolkit/TOD18-Geoblocking/md/14LiChina.md

 functional.
 New technological developments such as cloud computing and IPv6 also pose challenges to the GFW and provide more ladders for wall crossing.
-Information about how to circumvent the GFW, where to download the tools, and how to use them is abundant on the Internet, though some of this information is censored in China.
+Information about how to circumvent the GFW, where to download the tools, and how to use them is abundant on the internet, though some of this information is censored in China.
 Since many of these circumvention tools are free, open-source projects, they are often hosted at GitHub, a source code management network where programmers